ErinaTheDummy/SwordToShield/Character_Creation/Classes/Rogue.md

 You know a thing or two about your trade of choice.
 You learn 2 rogue techniques and learn another one each time you level up after 2nd.
 Refer to the rogue techniques column of the chart to know how many you currently have.

 ### Hitpoint increase
 Your hitpoints increase by 1d8 + your constitution modifier.
+If your constitution modifier increases by any means, reflect that change retroactively in your maximum hp.

 ### Expertise
 You gain expertise in one skill you are proficient in, meaning your proficiency bonus is doubled when making checks with that skill.

-### Hitpoint Re-roll
+### Minor Hitpoint Increase
-Roll 2d8+8 and add 3 times your constitution modifier.
-If the result is higher than your current maximum that becomes your new hitpoint maximum.
-You may repeat this every time you level up.
+At 4th level, and every level after, add your constitution modifier to your maximum hitpoints.
+If your constitution modifier increases by any means, reflect that change retroactively in your maximum hp.

 ### Ability Score Increase
 You may increase one of your ability scores by 2 or two of them by 1.
 You may forgo your ability score increase and take a feat instead.